Hotels close.

 Sorrento · Various producers

 Limoncello on the coast is made from sfusato amalfitano lemons.
 Done well, it's a digestif.
 Done badly, it's syrup.
-Skip the gift shops; book a producer tour instead — Limonoro and Villa Massa in Sorrento include the production process and the differences between coast styles.
+Skip the gift shops; book a producer tour instead — Villa Massa in Sorrento walks you through the lemon groves and the production process, then a tasting on a terrace over the Gulf of Naples.

 Praiano · Below SS163

 Italian beach clubs are an institution: rented umbrella, two sun loungers, a waiter who brings cold drinks and panini, sometimes a small restaurant for lunch.
-La Gavitella is the rare west-facing club on this coast — sunset stays visible until it sets.
+La Gavitella is the rare west-facing club on this coast — but sunbed service wraps at 7 p.m. (often before the sun actually sets in peak summer).
+Book the restaurant terrace for the final sunset view from a table.

 Capri Town · Founded 1948